Civil and Environmental Engineering Accelerated MS

 Civil and Environmental Engineering Accelerated MS Requirements

-- Undergraduate students must apply for admission to the accelerated master's program though the standard Graduate School application process (GRE scores and letters of recommendation not required) during their junior year or early in their senior year.
+- Undergraduate students must apply for admission to the accelerated master's program though the standard Graduate School application process (GRE scores are not required) during their junior year or early in their senior year.

 - The accelerated master's program requires you to be accepted into the Graduate School and the Master of Science in Civil Engineering or Environmental Engineering program prior to the awarding of your bachelor’s degree.